Stomiidae: Visual communication and behavior

 Teleost fishes exhibit a wide range of visual signals, including color, texture, form, and motion, that are used to find mates, establish dominance, defend territory, and coordinate group behavior.
 Dragonfish have specialized bioluminescent organs that produce red light to communicate with potential mates and prey.
 Understanding the visual communication and behavior of teleost fishes is essential to understanding the behavior of dragonfish in their natural habitats.

-Feeding behavior
+Feeding

-One specific species from the Stomiidae family, Malacosteus niger, was studied to investigate more about the trophic ecology of this species and perhaps reveal more about the family as a whole.
+One species of Stomiidae, Malacosteus niger, was studied to investigate more about the trophic ecology of this species and perhaps reveal more about the family as a whole.
 This species, similar to many of the other species in this family, has large fangs, jaws, and other physiological traits that would suggest predation of larger animals.
 Studies of specimens from the North Atlantic, Gulf of Mexico, and throughout the Pacific suggest feeding habits contrary to this hypothesis: the majority of the prey numbers were large calanoid copepods, roughly between 65% and 80%, and prey biomass roughly between 10% and 45%.
 Indeed, other species from this family prey on larger animals, M. niger being no exception.
 In fact, of the Stomiidae family, M. niger appears to be the most fit for larger prey, as indicated by its feeding morphology.